-Error Message Meaning MAC I/O ERROR ON INPUT FILE In reading a record from a source input file or macro library file, an error was detected by the file system, e.g., a line containing more than 132(10) characters is encountered.
-This message may also indicate that a device problem exists or that either a source file or a macro library file has been corrupted with incorrect data.
 MAC I/O ERROR ON MACRO LIBRARY FILE Same meaning as I/O ERROR ON INPUT FILE, except that the file is a macro library file and not a source input file.
 MAC I/O ERROR ON OUTPUT FILE In writing a record to the object output file or the listing output file, an error was detected by the file system.
 This message may also indicate that a device problem exists or that the storage space on a device has been exhausted (i.e., the device is full).
+MAC I/O ERROR ON WORK FILE A read or write error occurred on the work file used to store the symbol table.
+This error is most likely caused by a problem on this device, or by attempting to write to a device that is full.
 MAC OPEN FAILURE ON INPUT FILE Specified device does not exist.
 The volume is not mounted.
 A problem exists with the device.
 Specified directory file does not exist.
 Specified file does not exist.
 User does not have access to the file directory or the file itself.
-MAC OPEN FAILURE ON OUTFUT FILE Specified device does not exist.
+MAC OPEN FAILURE ON OUTPUT FILE Specified device does not exist.
 The volume is not mounted.
 A problem exists with the device.
 Specified directory file does not exist.
-User does not have access to the file directory.
-The volume is full or the device is write protected.
-MAC SYMBOL TABLE OVERFLOW Available symbol table space in dynamic memory has been exceeded.